mcelrath/braidcoin/braidpool_spec.md

 [Payout Authorization](#payout-authorization) for considerations on how to sign/authorize this UHPO transaction.

+[kp]

+The UHPO transactions are signed and broadcast using the braidpool P2P network.
+In case of the pool shutting down, the miners will have to figure out a communication channel to broadcast their signature shares and reach agreement on spending the UHPO.

+This sounds like a problem.

+[kp]

 We don't ever want to actually have to broadcast this UHPO set transaction except in the case of pool failure.
 Similar to other optimistic protocols like Lightning, we will withhold this transaction from bitcoin and update it out-of-band with respect to bitcoin.
-With each new block we will update the UHPO set transaction to account for any new shares since the last block mined by the pool.
+With each new block found by braidpool, we will update the UHPO set transaction to account for any new shares since the last block mined by the pool.

 Furthermore a decentralized mining pool should support "withdrawal" by hashers.
-This would take the form of a special message or transaction sent to the pool (and agreed by consensus within the pool) to *remove* a hasher's output from the UHPO set transaction, and create a new separate transaction which pays that hasher, [authorizes](#payout-authorization) it, and broadcasts it to bitcoin.
+This will take the form of a special message or transaction sent to the pool (and agreed by consensus within the pool) to *remove* a hasher's output from the UHPO set transaction, and create a new separate transaction which pays that hasher, [authorizes](#payout-authorization) it, and broadcasts it to bitcoin.